majniko/SPFM-BE/README.md

-# Personal Finance Tracker API
+# Simple Personal Finance Manager API

 A robust and scalable backend service for a personal finance tracking application, built with NestJS.
 This API provides essential features for managing users, categories, and financial transactions, with a secure authentication system.